isc-projects/kea/doc/sphinx/arm/ddns.rst

 .. note::

-   Since "hostname" is not yet supported, the parameter "ip-address" must be set to the address of the DNS server.
+   Since ``hostname`` is not yet supported, the parameter ``ip-address`` must be set to the address of the DNS server.

 .. _per-server-keys:

-Per DNS server TSIG keys
+Per-DNS-Server TSIG Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Since Kea version 2.0.0 a TSIG key can be specified in a DNS server
+Since Kea version 2.0.0, a TSIG key can be specified in a DNS server
 configuration.
 The priority rule is:

--  if a not empty key name is specified in a DNS server entry this TSIG
+-  if a not-empty key name is specified in a DNS server entry, this TSIG
-   key will protect DNS updates sent to this server.
+   key protects DNS updates sent to this server.

--  if empty or no key name is specified in a DNS server entry but a not
+-  if empty, and if no key name is specified in a DNS server entry but a
-   empty key name is specified in the parent domain entry, the domain
+   not-empty key name is specified in the parent domain entry, the domain
-   TSIG key will protect DNS updates sent to this server.
+   TSIG key protects DNS updates sent to this server.

--  if empty or no key name is specified in a DNS server entry and its parent
+-  if empty, and if no key name is specified in a DNS server entry and its parent
-   domain entry, no TSIG will protect DNS updates sent to this server.
+   domain entry, no TSIG protects DNS updates sent to this server.

-For instance in this configuration:
+For instance, in this configuration:

 ::